 Set your priority of travel on your meter as high.
 This will be going to decide if you end up traveling every month or not.

 If you ask me, my priority meter has only one thing.

 Setting priority at certain stages of life is important.

 I have mentioned above that you have to sacrifice something to achieve something.
-Now, what sacrifice do I really mean here is –
+Now, what sacrifice do I mean here is –

 B. Not only interest areas but covering distances too like choosing public transport over a private taxi or walking over public transport.

-Let me tell you something the last movie I saw in a multiplex was about around 1.5 -2 years back (maybe went 1 time when somebody forcefully insisted me).
+Let me tell you something the last movie I saw in a multiplex was about around 1.5 -2 years back (maybe went 1 time when somebody forcefully insisted on me).
 The last time I ate proper food at a restaurant was about 1.5 years approx. (proper food).
-The last time I bought a cloth for me was about 1 year back and only buy if it’s really necessary like when my shoes got torn and I really needed to buy one for my next adventure.
+The last time I bought cloth for myself was about 1 year back and only buy if it’s really necessary like when my shoes got torn and I needed to buy one for my next adventure.